InfobyAdrienne/InfobyAdrienne/README.md

    - Finsbury is a global leader in public relations and a trusted adviser to some of the world’s most successful companies, institutions and organisations.
 My role included supporting account management for a broad range of established companies, with past clients including Aviva, Volkswagen, Rio Tinto, Walmart, easyJet and more.
 We would help clients prepare for important announcements that affect the public perception of their businesss, for example announcing a new CEO within a FTSE 100 company, which can ultimately have an impact on the company share price.
  * <strong>PR Trainee</strong>, <em>Taylor Bennett Foundation</em>
    - Work-based PR programme that offers professional training in media and communications.
 I worked with a variety of financial, technology and consumer communications agencies as part of the training scheme and ultimately landed a job at Finsbury, who were sponsoring the programme.
- * <strong>GCSE Mathematics Tutor</strong>, <em>Tutor Trust</em>
-   - While still a student I was conducting 3:1 tuition within local schools as a part of a not-for-profit social enterprise with the aim of reducing the attainment gap in education.
-This involved having excellent time planning and goal setting skills.
-I had to create effective lesson plans to cater to each pupils learning needs in preparation for their exams.
- * <strong>Customer Executive</strong>, <em>Mercedes-Benz Financial Services</em>
-   - Promoting loyalty to the luxury car brand by providing high level customer service.
-Showing integrity and compliance to the Financial Conduct Authority (FCA) whilst managing multiple responsibilities and adapting promptly to changing policies.
- * <strong>Camp Counsellor</strong>, <em>Girl Scouts Camp Hoffman, Rhode Island, USA</em>
-   - Taking responsibility for the general safety and wellbeing of campers aged between 6 and 15, including recognising and catering to the needs of campers with special circumstances.
-I showcased creativity and flexibility in the scheduling and implementing of activities for each new intake of campers, including being open-minded in leading activites previously not tried before, such as climbing, kayaking and canoeing.

 ### 🚲 Skills